PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 ## How to test PrestaShop 9

-Click the button below to download the new version.
+To build ZIP file with PrestaShop 9 Alpha 1, you can use [PrestaShop Release Creation](https://github.com/PrestaShop/PrestaShop/tree/develop/tools/build) tool.

+### Requirements

+To build PrestaShop 9 Alpha, you need to have a fully working environment, either a server or Docker, that meets the following requirements:

+* PHP 8.1 (PHP 8.2 and 8.3 are also supported)
+* Composer 2
+* Node.js 16 and NPM 8

+You can check all system requirements in the [documentation](https://devdocs.prestashop-project.org/9/basics/installation/system-requirements/).

+### Create a new PrestaShop 9 distribution

+1. Clone the PrestaShop repository and switch to the "alpha-1" tag or download the ZIP file with sources from the [release page]().
+2. Run `php tools/build/CreateRelease.php --version="9.0.0"` in the root directory of the PrestaShop source code.
+3. The script will create a ZIP file with the PrestaShop 9 Alpha 1 distribution in the `build` directory.

+### Install PrestaShop 9

 The installation process remains the same as in previous versions.
-Please note: this version requires PHP 8.1 or higher.

-{{< cta "https://github.com/PrestaShop/PrestaShop/releases/tag/9.0.0-alpha1" >}}Download PrestaShop 9 Alpha 1 now!{{< /cta >}}
+{{< cta "https://github.com/PrestaShop/PrestaShop/releases/tag/9.0.0-alpha1" >}}Download PrestaShop 9 Alpha 1 sources now!{{< /cta >}}

 If you plan to test the new API, it's important to look at the tutorial explaining how to use it properly.
 [This tutorial](#) will give you a clear idea of how to work with the API effectively, ensuring you can get the most out of your testing.